Are California Alimony Calculators Trustworthy?

 That alimony number is no longer the temporary number or even the post-judgment number.
 That is because California law generally forbids the judge to rely on any computer program to determine any alimony number except for the temporary number.
 In other words, it is really only good for the temporary number and not much else.

 Some lawyers still use the computer program when determining what the final alimony number should be.
 Is that wise?
 It depends.

 If done by an experienced family law attorney who knows what they are doing, then it may provide a range of potential numbers.
 But that takes some program tweaking and something I have not yet seen an online California alimony calculator be able to do.

-The California alimony calculator may give you the wrong number, even for a temporary number.
+California alimony calculator may give you the wrong number

 You have children?
 How much is your child support going to be?
 You realize child-support depends in large part on parenting time, right?

 So what is your parenting time going to be, going forward?
 You do not know?
 Even temporary alimony takes a back seat to child support.
 That is because you can’t really figure out temporary alimony unless you first figure out what child support will be.